muharremb/singlePageAppJS/README.md

 ## Implementation
 Index.js is the main entry for the application.
 After the page loads, it creates a new game object passing canvas element as an input and then triggers Game#start method.

 Game.js is the main part of the code as Game class has a full picture of the game situation.
 Game#start function creates tileMap, cakeman, ghosts(red, yellow, purple and pink) objects.
+And it triggers Game#gameIter method using setInterval.

+Game#gameIter method triggers tileMap, ghosts and cakeman drawing functions in TileMap.